phammings/clothing-store/README.md

 <!-- NOTE -->
 ## Note

+- Admin credentials:
+  - Admin Login: ```admin@gmail.com```
+  - Admin Password: ```admin123```

-When an admin upload a new item to the store, it may take up to 30 mins for the store to update.
+- When an admin upload a new item to the store, it may take up to 30 mins for the store to update.
 To avoid this, re-run the server backend.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>